Home Depot Rolls Out Nationwide Sensormatic Anti-Theft Systems and Slashes Shrinkage

 How EES provided heavy construction installation logistics to install 1,800 Sensormatic Anti-Theft Systems at 450 Home Depot locations

 Home Depot stores serve a customer base of both homeowners and contractors.
 The stores typically have operating hours from 6:00 AM to 10:00 PM, seven days a week.
-Each store location has multiple entrances and exits for walking traffic, as well as one large overhead door for contractors, allows for fork lift activity.
+Each store location has multiple entrances and exits for walking traffic, as well as one large overhead door for contractors, which allows for forklift activity.
 All entrances and exits were scheduled to receive the new anti-theft systems.

 EES implemented the entire scope of installation during each store's off hours, from 10:00 PM to 5:30 AM, so as not to interrupt important early morning contractor business.
 EES was responsible for having the work areas 100% clean and functioning by 5:30 AM.
 One location per night was completed per EES crew, with up to twelve crews operating simultaneously up and down our assigned region, the Eastern Seaboard.